Pope says Church should shun obsession with power, money

 His reforms at the Vatican have included an overhaul of the scandal-plagued Vatican bank to make its operations transparent, giving autonomy to its Finiancial Intelligence Authority in order to avoid interference by top cardinals, and urging Church officials to shun extravagant lifestyles.

-Like many national Catholic Churches in Europe, Italy's is powerful and wealthy, has often been cosy with political powers and has been accused of seeking economic privileges.
+Like many national Catholic Churches in Europe, Italy's is powerful and wealthy, has often been cozy with political powers and has been accused of seeking economic privileges.

 "God save the Italian Church from any form of power, image, and money," Francis said, speaking in Florence's magnificent cathedral of Santa Maria in Fibre whose famous dome was designed by Renaissance master architect Filipino Brunelleschi.